Certora/Documentation/docs/gambit/gambit.md

 ## Installation

-You can download prebuilt Gambit binaries for Mac and Linux x86-64 from our [releases](https://github.com/Certora/gambit/releases) page.
-For all other platforms, you must build Gambit from source.
+You can download prebuilt Gambit binaries for Linux x86-64 and Mac from our [releases](https://github.com/Certora/gambit/releases) page.
+For Windows and Linux ARM, you must build Gambit from source.

 (build-gambit-from-source)=
 ### Building Gambit from source